Creating Lab Groups

-- To configure VM recovery options and choose default steps that will be performed for VMs in the lab group, follow the instructions provided in both section Creating Failover Plans and section Creating Restore Plans (steps 6–7) or Creating Storage Plans (steps 5–6).
+- To configure VM recovery options and choose default steps that will be performed for VMs in the lab group, follow the instructions provided in section Creating Regular Replica Plans (steps 5–6), Creating Restore Plans (steps 6–7) or Creating Storage Plans (steps 5–6).

 - At the Summary step, review configuration information and click Finish.

 - To save changes made to the DataLab settings, click Save.